top of page

 MMI Senior Fellows

 The MMI Senior Fellows program is an annual program that identifies a small cohort of individuals with unique insights and professional experience to contribute toward scholarship that advances safe, clean and inclusive mobility systems.
+MMI Senior Fellows are invited to engage with and contribute to the Mobility Initiative and the broader MIT community.

 2024